Port Vila Markets

 crafts, arts and cultural activities in the area.

-assortment of locally made and grown goods and produce.
+assortment of locally handmade goods and locally grown fresh

 The Port Vila markets greatly illustrate this interesting cultural